URL Category Exception Lists

 URL Category Exception List—Wildcard Examples

-The following table lists examples of URL exception lists entries using wildcards, and examples of the sites that these entries match to.
+The following tables list examples of URL exception list entries using wildcards, and examples of the sites that these entries match to.

 URL Exception List Entry